Configurable Independent Component Analysis Preprocessing Accelerator: Introduction

 \section{Introduction}

-The blind source separation (BSS) problem lies in the separation of a mixed signal which is a combination of many independent sources.
-For instance, separating the voice signal that is the mixed of many people speaking at the same time is the most well-known BSS problem.
+The blind source separation (BSS) problem lies in the separation of a mixed-signal which is a combination of many independent sources.
+For instance, the cocktail problem, where individual voice signals of multiple speakers need to be separated is a well-known BSS problem.
 In the BSS problem, the mixed signal is constructed by mixing independent source signals through an unknown channel.
 Without prior knowledge of the mixing channel, independent source signals can be separated only by observing the mixed received signals \cite{Ref_Stone_2004}.
-The independent component analysis (ICA) algorithm is the most widely used approach for separating source signals in BSS problems \cite{Ref_Stone_2004,Ref_Yadaf_2015,Ref_Hyvarinen_1999}.
-The ICA algorithm separates the mixed signal by taking advantage of the statistical independence and non-Gaussian properties of source signals \cite{Ref_Stone_2004}.
+In this context, independent component analysis (ICA) algorithm is one of the most widely used approaches for separating source signals in BSS problems \cite{Ref_Stone_2004,Ref_Yadaf_2015,Ref_Hyvarinen_1999}.
+The ICA algorithm separates the mixed-signal by taking advantage of the statistical independence and non-Gaussian properties of source signals \cite{Ref_Stone_2004}.
 The ICA algorithm has been applied in many applications.
-For example, it is proposed in \cite{Ref_Fouda_2020,Ref_Lu_2020} that the self interference cancellation (SIC) in the In-Band Full-Duplex (IBFD) wireless communication system can be considered as a BSS problem.
-The ICA algorithm is applied to separate the self-interference signal and the signal of interest this system.
-Furthermore, the ICA algorithm is applied to separate multiple superimposed signals in order to identify the cyclic features of each transmitted signal on a cognitive radio (CR) system \cite{Ref_Mario_2018}.
-Recently, it is proposed in \cite{Ref_Huanzhuo_CDICA_2020, Ref_Huanzhuo_IEEENetwork_2021} that the ICA is used in a temporal-critical industrial internet of things (IoT) application for anomaly detection or identification.
-The source signals are expected to be extracted with real-time in these various using scenarios.
+For example, it is proposed in \cite{Ref_Fouda_2020,Ref_Lu_2020} that the self-interference cancellation (SIC) for the In-Band Full-Duplex (IBFD) wireless communication system can be considered a BSS problem.
+The ICA algorithm is applied to separate the self-interference signal and the signal of interest.
+Furthermore, the ICA algorithm is applied to separate multiple superimposed signals to identify the cyclic features of each transmitted signal in cognitive radio (CR) system \cite{Ref_Mario_2018}.
+Recently, it is proposed in \cite{Ref_Huanzhuo_CDICA_2020, Ref_Huanzhuo_IEEENetwork_2021} that ICA can be used in a temporal-critical industrial internet of things (IoT) application for anomaly detection or identification.
+A common theme of these previous use cases is that the source signals are expected to be extracted in real-time thus demanding high-performance ICA architectures.